Skip to contents

 SE deconvolution

-The process of SE deconvolution for Visium data is the same as for bulk RNA-seq data described above.
-We will use the same DeconvoluteSE function.
-Here we’ll run SE deconvolution using the default model.
-For additional details on parameters and options, please refer to Deconvolution of bulk RNA-seq data to infer SE levels above.
+The process of SE deconvolution for Visium data is the same as for bulk RNA-seq data described above, using the DeconvoluteSE function.

 sefracs <- DeconvoluteSE(visiumdat, scale = TRUE)